jakub-podolak/AdversarialGenAIDetector/README.md

 # 3. Demo notebook

-Under `RADAR/demo.ipynb`, you can find a brief demonstration on how to use all the models, as well as how to perform the interpretability experiments using the `transformers-interpret library`.
+In `demo.ipynb`, you can find a brief demonstration on how to use all the models, as well as how to perform the interpretability experiments using the `transformers-interpret library`.

+NOTE: Please move the notebook file into `RADAR/` directory, once you download it from the drive.

 # 3. Evaluate the models